celo-org/docs/blog/03-05-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2.md

 }
 ```

-This way we can import all the helper functions in our test file.
+This way, we can import all the helper functions in our test file.

-It should now look like this:
+Please make sure the text looks like this:

 ![Export all the test helpers](./images/build_test_helper_part5.png)